RConsortium/censusguide/README.md

 ## Part 2: How CRAN Can Help

-CRAN (the Comprehensive R Archive Network) provides access to thousands of user contributed R packages.
+CRAN provides access to thousands of user contributed R packages.
 While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
 You can view the full list of packages